gsouf/climate/README.md

 Now use composer to load dependencies.
-If you never used Composer see here : http://getcomposer.org/download/

 At the root the downloaded dir :